javedh-dev/sshbuddy/docs/getting-started.md

 ## What's Next?

+- Learn about [CLI usage](cli-usage.md) for quick connections and autocomplete
 - Learn about [configuration options](configuration.md) to customize SSHBuddy
 - Explore [data sources](data-sources.md) to import hosts from SSH config or Termix
 - Discover [keyboard shortcuts](keyboard-shortcuts.md) for efficient navigation